Limits of saturated ideals: Introduction

 We say that $I$ is \emph{entirely nonsaturable} if it is nonsaturated and there is an open neighbourhood of $[I]\in \Hilb^{H_{S/I}}$ such that any ideal $I'$ from this neighbourhood has $S/(I')^{\sat}$ with the same Hilbert function as $S/I^{\sat}$, so ``every near enough ideal is as nonsaturated as $I$''.
 If the conditions of Theorem~\ref{ref:introObVanishes:thm} or Theorem~\ref{ref:introSmoothAndTangentSpace:thm} are satisfied for $J := I^{\sat}$, then $I$ is entirely nonsaturable (see Theorems~\ref{ref:saturationDeformsWhenObFibVanishes:thm}-\ref{ref:saturationDeformWhenTangentSurjective:thm}).

 The necessary conditions for both theorems above are easily computable with computer systems such as \emph{Macaulay2}~\cite{M2}.
 However, the presentation of fiber obstruction~\eqref{eq:introOb} is opaque.
-There is a more transparent version for a one-dimensional $J = I^{\sat}$ for $S$ being $\mathbb{N}$-graded.
-Namely, the vector space $\ObFib$ is dual to $(J/I\tensor_{S} \omega_{S/I^{\sat}})_0$, where $\omega_{S/I^{\sat}}$ is the canonical module, see Proposition~\ref{ref:CIAndcanonicalModule:prop}.
-This reinterpretation is especially transparent when we assume additionally that $S/I^{\sat}$ is Gorenstein (which holds for example if $I^{\sat}$ is a complete intersection).
+There is a more transparent version when $\AA = \mathbb{N}$ and $J = I^{\sat}$ defines a one-dimensional subscheme.
+Namely, the vector space $\ObFib$ is dual to $(I^{\sat}/I\tensor_{S} \omega_{S/I^{\sat}})_0$, where $\omega_{S/I^{\sat}}$ is the canonical module, see Proposition~\ref{ref:CIAndcanonicalModule:prop}.
+This reinterpretation is especially useful when we assume additionally that $S/I^{\sat}$ is Gorenstein (which holds for example if $I^{\sat}$ is a complete intersection).
 In this case, we have

 where $a$ is the largest degree for which $H_{S/I^{\sat}}(a) <H_{S/I^{\sat}}(a+1)$ see~Corollary~\ref{ref:fiberObstructionForGorenstein:cor}.
 The obstruction group can be more generally computed for non-Gorenstein $J=I^{\sat}$ if additional conditions on the Hilbert functions are satisfied, see Example~\ref{ex:lineAndPoints}.